Dominic Abrams: Career

 His first academic post was in 1983 as temporary lecturer at the University of Bristol.
-He was then appointed as a ‘New blood’ Lecturer in Social Cognition at University of Dundee in 1985.
+He was then appointed as a 'New blood' Lecturer in Social Cognition at University of Dundee in 1985.
 In 1989 he returned to the University of Kent as Lecturer in Social Psychology, where he then held a senior lectureship (1991), readership (1992) and a personal chair (Professor, 1993).
 He has held a wide range of roles at Kent including Head of Department.
 In 1995 he established the Centre for the Study of Group Processes, of which he remains director.

 Abrams was Secretary/Treasurer of the Social Psychology Section of the British Psychological Society (BPS) (1985-9).
 He joined the Executive Committee and served as Secretary of the European Association of Social Psychology (1999-2005).
 He is a founding Trustee and member of the Board of Directors for the newly created Academy for Learned Societies in the Social Sciences and was elected chair of its Committee of Learned Societies (2000-2005).
 He was re-elected to Council of the Academy of Social Sciences from 2009-12.
 From 2003-6 he was member of the British Psychological Society Board of Trustees and Chair of the Research Board.

 He served for 6 years on the ESRC Research Board and Grant Award Panel, and has been a member of a variety of ESRC panels and initiatives.
 He was a member of the REF 2014 panel for Psychology and has served on various international grant panels including for the European Research Council.

-He was elected to the Council of Society for the Psychological Study of Social Issues (American Psychological Association, Division 9) in 2009 and 2012 was elected president, the first to be elected from outside the USA in its 70 year history.
+He was elected to the Council of Society for the Psychological Study of Social Issues (American Psychological Association, Division 9) in 2009 and 2012 was elected president, the first to be elected from outside the US in its 70 year history.

 He was appointed Vice President (Social Sciences) of the British Academy from 2017-20.
 He currently chairs its Cohesive Societies programme, its collaborative BA/Nuffield Foundation research programme on Understanding Communities.
-Since 2020 he has been the academic lead for the BA’s Covid and Society policy work.
+Since 2020 he has been the academic lead for the BA's Covid and Society policy work.

 Abrams was appointed Officer of the Order of the British Empire (OBE) in the 2023 New Year Honours for services to social sciences.

 Research

-Abrams’ work tackles major societal challenges through the lens of social psychology, characterised by theoretically driven inquiry that combines laboratory experiments, field studies and surveys.
+Abrams' work tackles major societal challenges through the lens of social psychology, characterised by theoretically driven inquiry that combines laboratory experiments, field studies and surveys.
 His work has integrated European and North American traditions in social psychology.
 For the journal Group Processes and Intergroup Relations, now in its 25th year, Abrams is Chief Editor (with Michael Hogg).